Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Star Sign: Pisces
 Blood Type: A
 Personality: polite, meek, professional, graceful, quiet, softspoken, apologetic
 Notes: Subaru keeps his true stigma hidden and claims he can read the history of tsukumogami by saying the word "talnandio".
+Subaru is the heir of a famous kabuki family, the Fujinoya guild, that had traditions dating back to the Edo period.
+Subaru took a break from acting to attend Darkwick.

 ---